PeacePeters/Optimizing-a-ML-Pipeline-in-AzureML/README.md

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**

 The best performing model for the classification task was a model with an optimal primary metrics of accuracy 0.91492 that converges at 100 maximum iterations and a 0.08703 regularization strength.
-These are the logistic regression algorithm's parameters that very auto-tuned to achieve the best result.
+These are the logistic regression algorithm's parameters that were auto-tuned to achieve the best result.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**